x or y

 We each have our inviolable sides of the towel rack — his on the left, mine on the right, and both of us know that neither of us would one day try to switch.

-My father told me he had recently realized how grateful he is for uniforms: “How else would we know the flight attendants at the airline desk were who they say they are?”
+My father told me he had recently realized how grateful he is for uniforms: “How else would we know the flight attendants at the airline desk are who they say they are?”

 I had been trying out a new program of wearing the same shirts and the same pants every day, when a friend told me “You dress like Steve Jobs!” and I had to explain to him that he could never tell a woman she dressed like Steve Jobs, ever, no matter the nature of their relationship, those were the rules.